mozilla/jetstream/docs/adr-0002-publishing_statistics_with_analysis_basis.md

 * -: This is a breaking change.
 Experimenter would need to implement changes to combine the enrollments and exposure data it fetches from GCS
 * -: A lot more data products.
 We'd have separate tables for each period and analysis basis for both metrics and statistics.
 Same for the data that is exported to GCS

-### Per-analysis-basis metrics tables, single statistics table with prefixes
+### 3. Per-analysis-basis metrics tables, single statistics table with prefixes

 * This option is almost identical to the _"Per-analysis-basis metrics tables, single statistics table"_ option, however the columns in the statistics tables will be prefixed with either `enrollments_` or `exposures_`.

 * +: It is clear from looking at the column names what the analysis basis is for the computed metrics.
 * -: This might cause some breakage on the Experimenter side.

-### Handling the analysis basis like segments
+### 4. Handling the analysis basis like segments

 * For this option, metrics are still stored in separate tables based on their analysis basis.
 * Statistics results will combine metrics from all analysis bases, however the structure of the statistics table would change.
 A new column `analysis_basis` would be added to the table and would work similar to segments, but instead of having a boolean value, values would be either `enrollments` or `exposures`.
-For each row in the results table, values that are not based on the current analysis basis are set to `NULL`
 * Views for statistic results will be created and results and metadata to GCS will be exported to GCS
+* This is similar to option _Per-analysis-basis metrics tables, single statistics table_

 * +: It's clear from the `analysis_basis` column what analysis basis statistics are based on.
-* -: This is a breaking change.
-Experimenter would need to implement changes to combine the enrollments and exposure data it fetches from GCS
-* -: A lot of rows with mainly `NULL` values in statistics tables.
-The table format might potentially be confusing(?)
+* +: No breaking Experimenter changes.

 ## Decision Outcome

-TBD

-Are there any use cases where consumers might access the data but do not have access to the published metadata?
-How important is it to indicate the analysis basis in the BigQuery tables?
+Data scientists might access result tables via Redash (and possibly Looker).
+Information about the analysis basis used is pretty important.

+**Option 4** wins for having analysis basis information as part of the results and for not being a breaking change for Experimenter.